martimy/flowmanager/docs/Testbed.md

-# Creating a SDN testbed
+# Creating an SDN testbed
 ***Based on [RYU SDN Testbed Manual Version 1.6](http://www.obriain.com/training/sdn/RYU_Soft_Testbed_v1.6_odt.pdf) by Diarmuid O Briain***

 Here is how you can create an SDN testbed using Mininet, Ryu controller, and FlowManager in a Linux (Ubuntu 18.04) machine.